This 12 Bwa Kayiman Principles text we choose to share with you as sacred principles of Haiti was written in 2009 by

-How can 12 Bwa Kayiman Principles support us in our capacity to move forward towards a common vision cimented on the same fundamental intention of liberty on the basis of love, balance, integrity and dignity of our people?
+How can 12 Bwa Kayiman Principles support our capacity to move forward in solidarity towards a common vision welded to the same basis of self-determination cimented on the power of love, respect and joy, strength of integrity, justice and dignity for all?

 Share your ideas.
 Ask your questions.